VBA-tools/VBA-Web/README.md

 Getting started
 ---------------

-1. In a new or existing workbook, open VBA (Alt+F11) and import all files from the src/ directory into the project
+1. In a new or existing workbook, open VBA (Alt+F11) and import all files from the src/ directory into the workbook (`RestClientBase.bas` is optional)
 2. In a new module or class, create a new RestClient for the service, create a new RestRequest to request something specific from the service, and then use the client to execute the request (See below for a simple example)